Mandsaur: Farmer dies, villagers say he was beaten up by the police

 On Thursday, Madhya Pradesh’s Home Minister Bhupendra Singh had said that an investigation confirmed that police firing was responsible for the death of five farmers during the ongoing protest in Mandsaur.
 Congress Vice President Rahul Gandhi’s brief arrest for attempting to visit Mandsaur.

 Chief Minister Shivraj Singh Chouhan on Thursday had announced compensation for the families of the victims.
+On Friday, he said he would fast indefinitely “for peace”.
 The government has agreed to a loan settlement scheme for defaulters, and also announced a new commission to fix a formula to ensure fair prices for their produce.
 Singh has also given orders to immediately constitute a Rs 1,000-crore price stabilisation fund.

 The farmers in the state have been protesting since last week.
 They want fair prices for their produce and loan waivers from the BJP government.